-Specialty providers are responsible for providing services in accordance with the accepted medical community standards of care and practices.
-Specialists should only provide services to enrollees upon receipt of a written referral form from the enrollee's PCP or from another Aetna Better Health Premier Plan participating specialist.
+Specialty providers are responsible for providing services in accordance with the accepted community standards of care and practices.
+Specialists should only provide services to enrollees upon receipt of a written referral form from the enrollee's PCP or from another Aetna Better Health of Michigan participating specialist.
 Specialists are required to coordinate with the PCP when enrollees need a referral to another specialist.
-All providers are responsible for verifying enrollee eligibility prior to providing services, including specialists.
+The specialist is responsible for verifying enrollee eligibility prior to providing services.